You’re not a real Southerner if you don’t love biscuits, BUT I’ll bet you probably are a real Southerner if you’ve had Cathead Biscuits.

 Instructions

-- Heat oven to 500 degrees and line a baking sheet with a silicone mat.
+1. Heat oven to 500° and line a baking sheet with a silicone mat or parchment paper.

-- Roll the dough out 1 inch thick.
-Cut rounds of dough with a 3 1/2 inch round cutter dipped in flour.
-Press with the cutter, but don't twist so the biscuits rise evenly.
+5. Roll the dough out 1 inch thick.
+Cut rounds of dough using a 3 1/2 inch round cutter dipped in flour, OR hand form biscuits with floured hands, separating the dough into 9 pieces.

-- Bake until golden brown, 10-12 min.
+7. Bake until golden brown, 10-12 min.
 Immediately brush with melted butter and transfer to a rack to cool slightly.
-Serve warm.

 Notes